 View details at:

-Please request ETS to send GRE and TOEFL reports to TSU Graduate School directly.
+Please request ETS to send TOEFL reports to TSU Graduate School directly.

 For those who chose to apply online, 3 recommendation providers submitting reference letters on your behalf may send their letters to our admissions office electronically through online application system.